-It's easy to find the best places to sell your old used books, because there are so few places online where large numbers of people who have money to spend are actually looking to buy.
+It's still very easy to find the best places to sell old used books, because there are so few places online where large numbers of people who have money to spend are actually looking to buy.

-Here are some of the best websites where you can make extra money selling used books:
+Here is my updated list of some of the best websites where you can make extra money selling used books:

 Amazon Marketplace - Easily the highest traffic of consumer book buyers.
 Easy to list.
 Free listings, only pay when your item sells.
 You get paid every two weeks.
 Their tools are pretty limited unless you pay $39.99 a month for a Pro Merchant subscription, which gives you a wide range of extra tools to sell your items.
 You'll need to be selling 40 books a month to make this worthwhile, however, so you should start with the free selling option and upgrade when you've expanded your inventory enough to make Pro merchant work for you.